yankev/yankev.github.io/_posts/2016-01-12-dplyr_flights_update.md

 ---
 layout: post
-title:  "Intro to Dplyr on nycflights13 (Updated)"
+title:  "Intro to Dplyr on nycflights13 (Updated Jan 18)"
 date:   2016-01-12 10:46:55 -0500
 ---

 ### Introduction
 In this entry I'm going to work through a sequence of analysis that will cover some of the main operations in dplyr.
-Dplyr is a tool in R that will frame our data into a data-structure called a dataframe(different than the standard on in R).
+Dplyr is a tool in R that simplifies, and thus standardizes functions that you would generally perform on dataframes using base R functons.
 It will allow us to query the dataframe similar to what is possible in SQL.

 > The main operations in dplyr are:
 >